Tom Hickox

 Tom Hickox is a British singer-songwriter and music composer.

-A solo artist, he has released three studio albums: War, Peace and Diplomacy, Monsters in the Deep, and The Orchestra of Stories.
+Hickox has released three studio albums as a solo artist: War, Peace and Diplomacy, Monsters in the Deep, and The Orchestra of Stories.

 War, Peace and Diplomacy

-War, Peace and Diplomacy was released on March 10, 2014 on Fierce Panda Records, and Hickox became the first artist from that label to appear on British music TV programme Later... with Jools Holland.
+War, Peace and Diplomacy was released on 10 March 2014 on Fierce Panda Records, and Hickox became the first artist from that label to appear on British music TV programme Later... with Jools Holland.

 The album was recorded at Yellow Arch Studios in Sheffield, and co-produced by Hickox and Colin Elliot.
 It features a slide guitar solo on "Out of the Warzone" by Richard Hawley.